HOME - SOIL - PESTS - WATERING - VEGGIES

 Where possible we try to use sprays that are not heavily reliant on chemicals and we mix up garlic, chilli and lemon with water to discourage some of the more common pests.

-Another weapon in our arsenal is pyrethrum spray on insect killer but next season we will try to plant some pyrethrum daisies around the veggie beds to make a more permanent deterrent.
+Another weapon in our arsenal is pyrethrum spray-on insect killer.
+We did try to grow our own pyrethrum daisies around the veggie beds to make a more permanent deterrent but they just didn't grow very well.

 The reason we don't want to rely too heavily on chemical pesticides is that, besides being bad for us to eat, they are indiscriminate killers and destroy all the useful insects like ladybirds that help keep the pests in check.